-Prior to completing and signing the Authority to Fundraise Application Form please read all of the following information about responsibilities and expectations of your role when fundraising for The Smith Family.
+Prior to completing this fundraising registration process please read all of the following information about responsibilities and expectations of your role when fundraising for The Smith Family.

-The fundraising activity should not proceed until The Smith Family has issued an Authority to Fundraise.
+The fundraising activity should not proceeded until approval has been granted by The Smith Family and you have received confirmation to proceed.

 - Will take responsibility for the appropriate coordination and management of the activity, associated finances, required insurances, publicity and communications with The Smith Family and the community, procurement of prizes, services, volunteers and staff.

 - Will run the fundraising activity in the name of the fundraiser as listed in the fundraising page registration process, who will be solely responsible for the activity.

 - Will make it clear when dealing with the public, sponsors and supporters that the fundraiser is not representing The Smith Family and that they are raising funds that will be forwarded onto The Smith Family.

 - Agrees that at no time will they or any people involved in their activity, present themselves as a representative or staff member of The Smith Family.